Asymptotic symmetries in Carrollian theories of gravity with a negative cosmological constant: Asymptotic symmetries in electric Carroll gravity with a negative cosmological constant

 \subsubsection{Problem with the ground state and the lack of a consistent set of asymptotic conditions}

-From the form of the Hamiltonian constraint $\mathcal{H}_{\text{Lor}}^{E}$ in eq. \eqref{eq:constraints_electric}, it is clear that the solution obtained from a naive Carrollian limit of AdS spacetime given in eq. \eqref{eq:background} is not a solution of this theory.
+From the form of the Hamiltonian constraint $\mathcal{H}_{\text{Lor}}^{E}$ in eq.~\eqref{eq:constraints_electric}, it is clear that the solution obtained from a naive Carrollian limit of AdS spacetime given in eq.~\eqref{eq:background} is not a solution of this theory.
 The Hamiltonian constraint does not admit solutions with vanishing momenta, which is a direct consequence of the presence of the cosmological constant.
-Indeed, in the case when $\Lambda=0$ studied in \cite{Perez:2021abf}, the direct Carrollian contraction of Minkowski spacetime is a solution of both Carrollian gravitational theories, electric and magnetic .
+Indeed, in the case when $\Lambda=0$ studied in~\cite{Perez:2021abf}, the direct Carrollian contraction of Minkowski spacetime is a solution of both Carrollian gravitational theories, electric and magnetic.
+One could expect that the background that is used to construct asymptotic symmetries possesses some isometries, for example invariance under rotations (that are inherited to the asymptotic symmetry algebra).
+However, as it is shown in Appendix~\ref{sec:Appendix_A}, there are no spherically symmetric solutions of this theory where the spatial metric possesses an Euclidean signature, which is one of the main assumptions in the Hamiltonian formulation described here.

-The absence of the configuration \eqref{eq:background} as a solution of the theory has relevant consequences in the possible construction of a consistent set of asymptotic conditions (usually they are defined as deviations from the corresponding background).
+The absence of a sensible background configuration has relevant consequences in the possible construction of a consistent set of asymptotic conditions (usually they are defined as deviations from the corresponding background).
 Indeed, if one attempts to construct asymptotic conditions with finite non-trivial charges and such that the leading term of the angular components of $g_{ij}$ goes like the metric of a 2-sphere of radius $r$, i.e., $g_{AB}=r^{2}\gamma_{AB}+\dots$, the Hamiltonian constraint, together with the preservation of the fall-off, eliminate all the possible terms appearing in the charges, or fix them as complex numbers.
-In this sense, the unwanted features of the electric theory already observed in the case when $\Lambda=0$, such as the lack of a notion of energy, are even worse in the presence of a negative cosmological constant.
-This incompatibility with a negative $\Lambda$ was also observed in ref. \cite{Hansen:2021fxi} where the electric Carroll theory was considered as the leading order in a Carrollian expansion of General Relativity.
+This incompatibility with a negative $\Lambda$ was also observed in ref.~\cite{Hansen:2021fxi} where the electric Carroll theory was considered as the leading order in a Carrollian expansion of General Relativity.

 In the next section, it is shown that some of these problems can be solved if one considers the gravitational Carrollian theory obtained from the electrical contraction of General Relativity with Euclidean signature.